2018 QUALIFYING 2 DAY ELITE BASS TOURNAMENTS

 21. ELITE CHAMPIONSHIP AND POINT SYSTEM: There will be four (4) qualifying tournaments.
 Each angler’s year end point total will be determined by total points earned in all four (4) qualifying tournaments.
 The entry fee will be $305.00.
 Those qualifying for the championship will be the top 35 anglers based upon year to date point standings.
 Additional spots in the Championship will be filled by anglers that have fished all four events (or bought into 1 event and fish 3 additional events.)
 Anglers finishing in the top 35 in points standings must fish a minimum of three events to qualify for the championship.
 Anglers must fish a minimum of 3 Elite Tournaments to qualify for the championship.

 Points shall be awarded in the following manner: 150 points for 1st place descending to 1 point for 150th place.
 In addition, the contestant’s total weight and 25 show points will be added to his/her point’s award for a final point total.
 Anglers will earn double show points at the final event of the year; 50 show points will be awarded to each Pro Angler fishing the final event.
-Show points are only awarded if contestants are present for takeoff on both days of a given qualifying tournament or if an angler has previously registered for the event as a “Buy In” tournament.
-Emergency exceptions can only be made with the approval of the Tournament Director.
+Show points are only awarded if contestants are present for takeoff on one day of a given qualifying tournament or if an angler has previously registered for the event as a “Buy In” tournament.
+Exceptions can only be made with the approval of the Tournament Director.

-Championship Off Limits: There are no off limits for the year end championship, BUT championship qualifiers are not allowed to discuss the tournament waters, fishing conditions or patterns with anyone not fishing the championship beginning the Monday prior to the championship.
-In addition championship qualifiers cannot fish with anyone not qualified for the championship on the championship waters beginning the Monday prior to the championship.
+Championship Off Limits: There are no off limit time period for the year end championship, BUT championship qualifiers are not allowed to discuss the tournament waters, fishing conditions or patterns with anyone not fishing the championship beginning 12:01 am the Monday prior to the championship.
+In addition championship qualifiers cannot fish with anyone not qualified for the championship on the championship waters beginning 12:01 am the Monday prior to the championship.